 BSc (Med), MBBS (Hons I), FRACP MD

-Dr Paul Silberstein is the Practice Principal.
-Dr Silberstein is an Australian and UK trained Neurologist.
-After completing Neurology specialty training, Dr Silberstein undertook a Clinical Fellowship at the prestigious National Hospital for Neurology and Neurosurgery, Queen Square, London and research leading to a Doctorate of Medicine in Clinical Neurophysiology at University College London.
+After completing Neurology specialty training, Dr Silberstein undertook a Clinical and Research Fellowship at the prestigious National Hospital for Neurology and Neurosurgery, Queen Square, London and research leading to a Doctorate of Medicine in Clinical Neurophysiology at University College London.
 He returned to commence Consultant Practice in Australia in 2004, establishing the practice that has become Integrated Neurology.

 Dr Christina Liang